Neighbour Sum Patterns : Chessboards to Toroidal Worlds: Finding square boards with such solutions

 \section{Finding square boards with such solutions}

-Trying to resolve our problem has led us to a critical observation - sum of solutions is a solution.
-It remains to produce an appropriate transformation $T$ such that for a chessboard $\symking\in M_n(\mathbb{Z})$ (the use of this notation being a subtle foreshadowing) with its vectorisation $\bm{\vvec(\symking)}\in \mathbb{Z}^{n^2}$, one has
+Trying to resolve our problem has led us to a critical observation - the sum of two solutions is a solution itself.
+It remains to produce an appropriate transformation $T$ such that for a chessboard $\symking\in M_n(\mathbb{Z})$ (the use of this notation being a subtle foreshadowing) with its vectorization $\bm{\vvec(\symking)}\in \mathbb{Z}^{n^2}$, one has

-An immediate transformation is one that replaces every element with the sum of its neighbours minus the element itself.
+An immediate transformation is one that replaces every element with the sum of its neighbors minus the element itself.
 Clearly, all solutions would be in the kernel of this transformation.
 For a $2\times 2$ chessboard,